ietf-wg-acme/acme/draft-ietf-acme-acme.md

 4. Verify that the body of the response is well-formed key authorization.
 The server SHOULD ignore whitespace characters at the end of the body.
-5. Verify that key authorization provided by the HTTP server matches the key authorization provided by the client in its response to the challenge.
+5. Verify that key authorization provided by the HTTP server matches the key authorization stored by the server.

 The server SHOULD follow redirects when dereferencing the URL.